 How Entrepreneurs Succeed: An Idea Is Not a Business

-• Do we have the skills?
+• Do we have the skills on the team?

-• Do we have the time?
+• Do we have the time to devote to the extra hours?

-• Do we have the resources?
+• Do we have the resources (can we get loans)?

-• Do we have the chemistry?
+• Do we have the chemistry (how does the team function)?

-• Do we really have the motivation?
+• Do we have the motivation?

 • Are we maintaining momentum?